 I just don’t know.

 I did my yearly performance appraisal this past week.
-This was likely the last time that I will ever do go through an annual review.
+This was likely the last time that I will ever go through an annual review.
 I’m doing a lot of “last times” these days.
 My last scientific conference.
 My last field season.
 The last meeting with other professionals in the area.
-I find that I go through an initial uneasiness with each of these reminiscences and spend some time dealing with that sense of loss.
+I find that I go through an initial period of uneasiness with each of these reminiscences and then spend some time dealing with that sense of loss.
 I playback old memories in my mind and relive how things used to be.
 And then I understand that those events are in the past, the job has changed, and there is only the way forward.

 And then I find that, meh, I’ll be able to live without it.